Application Package for Fast and Reliable Continuous Deployment

-And, DeployHub Pro automates the component definitions, allowing you to share components across ‘domains’ or diverse teams.
-By sharing components, errors are minimized and any version of you software deployment is more easily reproduced.
+DeployHub Pro also automates the component definitions, allowing you to share components across ‘domains’ or diverse teams.
+By sharing components, errors are minimized, and any version of you software deployment is more easily reproduced.

 Alternatively, you can restrict visibility, allowing only particular ‘domains’ to reuse a single component.

 Components are added to an ‘application’ to assemble an entire application package.
-Also, components are versioned along with the application version for easy rollback and roll forward processing.
+Also, individual components are versioned along with the application version for simple rollback and roll forward processing.
+Easy.

-Integrated Software Deployment – Plays Well with Other DevOps Tools
+Integrated Software Deployment – Plays Well with Others

-In addition, DeployHub Pro integrates seamlessly with Jenkins, GitHub, Selenium, Ansible, Chef and Puppet, supporting the tools that development, testing and production teams use the most.
+In addition, DeployHub Pro integrates seamlessly with Jenkins, GitHub, Selenium, Ansible, and Chef and Puppet, supporting the tools that development, testing and production teams use the most.
 This creates a holistic application software deployment blueprint that includes having all components in one place, versioned as a complete unit.
 DeployHub Pro’s integration allows each team to use the tools they prefer as part of the deployment workflow and blueprint.
-Most important, both your infrastructure changes and application changes can be combined to make a ‘super package’ that can be managed together.
+Most important, both your infrastructure changes and application changes can be combined and managed together as a ‘super package.’
 This is the ultimate way to include production teams in your development agile conversation.
-They are part of the process.
+They are all part of the process.